Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

 Put decals on windows to make sure there are no animal collisions.
 I use these, which you can buy on Amazon here.
 They are ultraviolet and reflect the sun, keeping the birds away, and you can hardly see them yourself.

-You might think this is unnecessary, but statistics show that millions of birds die each year because of collisions with the window.
+You might think this is unnecessary, but statistics show that millions of birds die yearly because of collisions with the window.

 The Smithsonian recently reported that collisions kill between 365 million and 1 billion birds annually.
-This figure is just in the United States, with a median estimate of 599 million birds dying every year.
+This figure is just in the United States, with a median estimate of 599 million birds dying yearly.

-To save these birds, it is always advisable to place decals on your office and home windows.
+To save these birds, placing decals on your office and home windows is always advisable.

-If you do not like the idea of applying decals to your windows, then you can also buy these bird repellent rods.
-Both the decals and the rods are inexpensive and can save birds’ lives.
+If you do not like applying decals to your windows, you can buy these bird-repellent rods.
+The decals and the rods are inexpensive and can save birds’ lives.

 Grow Plants and Save Trees